awsdocs/amazon-emr-management-guide/doc_source/emr-studio-enable-git.md

 **Prerequisites**

 Before you configure a privately hosted Git repository for EMR Studio, you need the following:
-+ A designated Amazon S3 storage location where EMR Studio can back up the Workspaces and notebook files in the Studio\.
++ An Amazon S3 storage location where EMR Studio can back up the Workspaces and notebook files in the Studio\.
 Use the same S3 bucket that you specify when you create a Studio\.

 **To configure one or more privately hosted Git repositories for EMR Studio**